ejeba72/armlite/README.md

 2023.nov.6 mon 1943mf
 OBJECT DUMP COMMAND
 - objdump with the -d flag (d for disassembly) can be used to convert an object file to assembly language.

+2023.nov.15 wed 1142mf
+ASSEMBLY DIRECTIVES
+- .ascii
+- .asciz
+- .string -- it is more or less an alias for .asciz